Student Health Services at Moffitt Health Center

 Close Contact Exposure:

-- SELF-ISOLATE and stay home or in residence hall room until 14 days after last exposure to a close contact who is known or suspected to be positive for COVID-19.
+- SELF-ISOLATE and stay home until 10 days after last exposure to a close contact who is known or suspected to be positive for COVID-19.

 Note: A close contact is defined as a household member, intimate partner, individual providing direct care or other individual with whom the employee or student has had prolonged close exposure (<6 feet for at least 15 minutes starting from 2 days before illness onset or a positive test result).

-- Maintain social distance (at least 6 feet) from others within the home or residence hall room.
+- Maintain social distance (at least 6 feet) from others within the home.

 - Self-monitor for the development of COVID-19 symptoms such as fever >100.4F, cough, or shortness of breath.

-- If symptoms develop during the 14-day isolation period, contact Moffitt Health Center or your primary healthcare provider to discuss the symptoms and testing.
+- If symptoms develop during the 10-day isolation period, contact Moffitt Health Center or your primary healthcare provider to get retested.

 With the increased community transmission in many parts of the United States, general exposure to COVID-19 may occur.
 On our campuses, this may include exposures while passing in hallways, within classrooms or offices, or the campus facilities.
 Continued focus on reducing transmission through social distancing and other personal prevention strategies helps to avoid higher risk close contact exposures.